There are now 3 possible online modes for units:

 This unit covers fundamental knowledge about hydraulics and applications of hydraulics to engineering problems.
 Unit content includes pipe flow and pipeline network analysis, the operation of pumps and pump-pipeline analysis, pressure surge in pipelines, open-channel flows, hydraulic structures and their applications in civil engineering, volume flow rate measurements in open-channel flows, basic theory of turbulent flow and boundary layer flow, the evaluation of fluid loads on immersed bodies, and a brief introduction to wave theory and hydrology.

-- Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the basic theory and principles of hydraulics and their applications in engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; (6) demonstrate skills in problem identification, formulation and solution; and (7) solve practical engineering problems using the skills established through the unit.
+- Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the theory and principles of hydraulics and their applications in civil engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; and (6) demonstrate skills in analysing experimental uncertainties.

 - Unit Coordinator(s)

 - Professor Tongming Zhou

 - lectures: 36 hours; practical classes: 22 hours; labs: 1hour

 Munson, B. R., Young, D. F. and Okiishi, T. H. Fundamentals of Fluid Mechanics, 4th edn: John Wiley & Sons Inc. 2002